daidensacha/mp3-garden-journal/documentation/testing.md

 > I'm interested in recording the time of year when plants flower.

 - The user can create a category for flowering, add the plant, and then create an event for the plant that records the flowering event.
 In subsequent years, the user will have that event as a reference to look and see when the plant flowers.
-They can also keep specific notes in the plant and or the event document.
+The user can also keep specific notes in the plant and or the event document.

 **As a hobby gardener:**